hammad0860/ECSE429Project/README.md

 # ECSE429Project
+Note: This assignment is being submitted past the official deadline because I was granted an extension to 2/21/25 11:59 PM.
+The TA said I would not be deducted marks for submitting by this time.

 To run the tests ensure you have Python version 3.10.5 installed and configured.

 To install the dependencies ensure you are in the root directory and use the following command: pip install -r requirements.txt